CodeAltus/Python-tutorials-for-beginners/Test 1/test1.md

 > `The remainder is 1`

 ## Question 2
-Write a function called "divisible_by_9" which takes a parameter called "n" and checks if it is divisible by 9
+Write a function called "divisible_by_9" which takes a parameter called "n" and checks if it is divisible by 9.
+The function should return a string which is either `"The number is divisible by 9"` or `"The number is not divisible by 9"`

 Starting code: